timlrx/timlrx.com/data/blog/2021-09-10-a-human-centric-approach-to-fairness-in-ai.md

 > So, is the classifier fair?
 Clearly, the answer to this question depends on the notion of fairness one wants to adopt.
 We believe more work is needed to clarify which definitions are appropriate to each particular situation.

-<span className="citation">Saxena et al. <a href="#ref-Saxena" role="doc-biblioref">2019</a></span>, and <span className="citation">Srivastava, Heidari and Krause <a href="#ref-Srivastava" role="doc-biblioref">2019</a></span> conducted experiments to find out how public attitudes map to fairness definitions for machine learning.
+@saxena2019, and @srivastava2019 conducted experiments to find out how public attitudes map to fairness definitions for machine learning.
 The first paper found calibrated fairness tends to be preferred in the context of loan decisions while the second study found that demographic parity most closely matches people's idea of fairness as applied to criminal risk prediction and skin cancer risk prediction.

 ![srivastava-fairness-ui](/static/img/fairness/srivastava-fairness-question.png)